 Yield – 16 ounces, or 2 cups

 - 1 16 oz. glass amber jar or mason jar (just store in a dark cabinet) (where to buy)

 - 2 cups distilled or purified water (purified to reduce bacteria and toxins like chlorine and fluoride, can boil on the stove to make distilled water)

 - 2 tsp. calcium carbonate powder (where to buy)

-- 5 drops or more of any of the following essential oils – Thieves, Citrus Fresh, Lemon, Orange, Clove and Melaleuca Alternifolia) (where to buy high quality essential oils)
+- 5 drops or more of any of essential oils listed above (where to buy high quality essential oils)

 - Boil the container or jar you’re going to use for the mouthwash to kill bacteria first.

 - Put your dry ingredients in the container first.

 - Add the essential oils to the powders (this will help to disperse the essential oils throughout the solution so they don’t just sit on top).